Party Wall Costs

 How much does a Party Wall Agreement cost?

 The cost of a party wall agreement can vary depending on the surveyors used and the complexity of the case.
-Some party wall awards which are straight forward and have very little cost, these usually make the majority of work for BTN Surveyors and this is because we aim to find an agreement from adjoining owners from the outset, unfortunately some surveyors and their practices aim for disputes which allows them to charge extortionate fees for their time.
+Party wall awards which are straight forward and have very little cost usually make the majority of work for BTN Surveyors because we aim to find an agreement between owners from the outset.
+Unfortunately, some surveyors and their practices aim for disputes which allows them to charge extortionate fees for their time.

 Most party wall surveyors will charge a nominal fee to issue party wall notices or party wall act letters, which is well worth paying for.
-Schedules of conditions are of paramount importance whether an agreement is reached immediately or not as this protects all parties from costly disputes over damage that may or may not have been caused by the works.
+Schedules of condition are of paramount importance, whether an agreement is reached immediately or not, because this protects all parties from costly disputes over damage that may or may not have been caused by the works.
 If a claim from a neighbour cannot be ratified by a condition report then it will be difficult for a claim to be upheld.

-If a dispute arises then most party wall surveyors will charge an hourly rate, these can range dramatically.
-And whilst there are some more reparable practitioners, unfortunately there are some surveyors which offer a fixed fee, but this is typically considered a false economy within the industry and often a dubious ploy to win more work.
-In reality many of those fixed fee surveyors are only prepared to do a certain amount of work for their fee, usually inline with a typical hourly rate.
-Once the amount of hours they're prepared to do for the fixed fee expires they tend to then expect the other sides surveyor (usually the adjoining surveyor) to do the rest of the work, resulting in a larger bill for the next door neighbours surveyor and your surveyor unwilling to maintain pace or communication - you have been warned!
+If a dispute arises then most party wall surveyors will charge an hourly rate which can range dramatically.
+Whilst there are some more reparable practitioners, unfortunately there are some surveyors which offer a fixed fee, but this is typically considered a false economy within the industry and often a dubious ploy to win more work.
+In reality many of these fixed fee surveyors are only prepared to do a certain amount of work for their fee, usually inline with a typical hourly rate.
+Once the amount of hours they're prepared to do for the fixed fee expires they tend to then expect the other surveyor (usually the adjoining owners surveyor) to do the rest of the work, resulting in a larger bill for the next door neighbours surveyor and your surveyor unwilling to maintain pace or communication - you have been warned!